akashacms/mahabhuta/guide/built-in.html.md

 The `data-` attributes are made available to the Partial as part of the metadata object.
 That is, when `mahabhuta.process` is called, you are to supply a metadata object which can have multiple values.
 The `data-` attributes are added to the metadata object, and then supplied to the template file.
 The body content is also added to the metadata as `metadata.partialBody`.

 What, then, does that mean that the metadata is supplied to the template file?

-The answer to that depends on how you implement the next required step to using the `<partial>` tag.
-Out of the box `<partial>` will not work, and it instead relies on hooking in code to assist finding the partial file.
+If the partial's file name ends in `.ejs` then it is rendered through EJS, which does value substitution.

+The directories it searches for partial's depends on the `configuration.partialDirs` array exported by this module.
+For example this function coordinates a list of Partial directories:

 ```
-mahabhuta.builtin.configuration.renderPartial = function(fname, body, data) {
-};
+addPartialsDir(dir) {
+   if (!mahaPartial.configuration.partialDirs) {
+       mahaPartial.configuration.partialDirs = [];
+   }
+   mahaPartial.configuration.partialDirs.push(dir);
+   return this;
+}
 ```

-The `<partial>` tag looks for this function, and calls it.
-That function is to supply a Promise, and if that Promise resolve's correctly its value is substituted into the HTML in place of the `<partial>` tag.

-The parameters for the `renderPartial` function are straight-forward.
-The `file-name` attribute is supplied in the `fname` parameter, the body content is supplied in the `body` parameter, and the computed metadata object is supplied as `data`.

-The result of this depends on the function connected here.
-Your function may simply read in an HTML file, or it could render it through a template engine.
-In AkashaCMS, the `file-name` can be like `navigation.html.ejs` to indicate the EJS engine is used.
-Obviously using a template engine brings with it the capability to substitute metadata values into the text.